 Physics/Astronomy: Conditions and Application

 The Chemistry and Physics Programs also award several scholarships annually to our best majors.
 These include the Jesse Trawick Scholarship and Sarah and Abraham Marks Scholarship.
 Students may apply for these through the Georgia College Unify login system.
-Check with the financial aid department for details on university scholarships and the Honors program for information about external scholarships.
+Check with the financial aid department for details on university scholarships and the Honors College for information about external scholarships.

 Research Experiences for Undergraduates (REU) Programs will be listed here.